waku-org/specs/standards/application/relay-reliability.md

 **Search criteria with message hash**

-For the nodes that may have connection issues to **publish** messages via relay network, this search criteria can be used to check whether a message is populated in the network or not.
+For the nodes that may have connection issues to **publish** messages via transport layer, this search criteria can be used to check whether a message is populated in the network or not.
 The message exists in store node can be marked from `outgoing` to `sent` by application.
 If the message is not found in the store node, the application can resend the message.

 **Search criteria with topics and time range**

-For the nodes that may have connection issues to **receive** messages via relay network, this search criteria can be used to fetch missing messages from store nodes periodically after network resumes.
+For the nodes that may have connection issues to **receive** messages via transport layer, this search criteria can be used to fetch missing messages from store nodes periodically after network resumes.

-In summary, by leveraging the store node to provide such query services, the applications are able to mitigate the reliability issue of relay protocol.
+In summary, by leveraging the store node to provide such query services, the applications are able to mitigate the reliability issue of transport layer.

 But this approach also introduces new challenges like centralization, privacy, and scalability.
 It should be viewed as a temporary solution and deprecated when e2e reliability solution is ready.